 In the morning, we tour Suntory Yamazaki Whisky Distillery to learn about the long but little-known history of whisky-making in Japan and taste some of its premium single malts celebrated worldwide.

-This morning you check out of your hotel after breakfast and your 2020 Food Tour of Central Japan concludes.
+This morning, you check out of your hotel after breakfast and your 2022 Food Tour of Central Japan concludes.

 You can return to Tokyo by train or air to fly home, or depart from Osaka’s Kansai International Airport.
 Perhaps you might like to linger in Japan for a little longer.
-Ask Journey to the East to help you plan your personal post-tour extension to show you a different part of Japan.
+We will be delighted to plan your personal post-tour extension to show you a different part of Japan.
 Please see our Extension Model Itineraries for inspirations!

 Please note that there may be slight changes to the itinerary described above to accommodate changes in train timetables, opening hours, and hotel and restaurant availability.